6 Day Hub & Spoke Inn Tour

 At times the trail follows an old railroad grade with steep cuts through granite and sandstone.
 Other times, the trail is wide open and surrounded by desert terrain filled with sagebrush, creosote and cactus.
 Keep your eyes open for rabbits, quail and roadrunners.
 We’ll have a picnic lunch along the route and then head back to our resort.
 41 miles. +2783'/-2783'.

 DAY 3: After breakfast, we’ll shuttle a short distance out of town to begin our ride on the 13-mile Scenic Drive through Red Rock Canyon National Conservation Area.
 You’ll want to stop often to soak up the jaw-dropping views of the red hued rock formations.
 There should be plenty of time for short hikes to explore the Petroglyph Wall and Fossil Canyon, full of art estimated to be more than 800 years old.
 24 miles. +1526'/-1534'.

 DAY 5: Our ride through the Valley of Fire is the most challenging of the week but well worth it!
 It is the largest and oldest state park in Nevada and there’s a reason that it’s been the scene of so many movies.
 The red cliffs glow as if burning when they’re lit by the sun just right.

 They’ve served as Mars in Arnold Schwarzenegger’s film, Total Recall, and represented planet Veridian in Star Trek Generations.
 Today, they’ll be our bicycling backdrop.
 If you prefer to explore and shoot amazing images, take your time at Atlatl Rock, Rainbow Vista, Elephant Rock and Echo Bay.
-If you're here to cycle and love a challenge, then you'll need to keep moving to ride the entire distance to the hotel while the rest of us shuttle back.
-14 – 70 miles. +4828’/-5630’.
+38 miles. +2858'/-2859'.